GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $6,000
 Poleaxe
 Technically, a scythe.
 This weapon inflicts attacks like a warpick.
 Upon a critical hit *the foe must perform an incapacitation save*.
 When performing a cleave attack, you may treat the attacks as cutting attacks if you have at least proficiency with poleaxes or spears.

+**Grimfang** (*unique*)
+$3,650 , 2 lbs.
+Katar
+An exquisite altyprium blade that seems to be forged in a manner that overcomes the usual brittleness. *Grants a +2 for the purpose of inflicting critical hits*.
+If name is known *when pressing attack, counter attacking, or performing a follow up attack- it may also inflict a necrotic attack*.

 **Heart Stealer** (*unique*)
 $3,400 , 3 lbs.